-I developed the following cases as part BUAD 425: Data Analysis for Decision Making (below).
-They were designed to not only illustrate various data-analysis techniques, but also to teach students how to integrate data analysis with more qualitative judgements to guide decision making.
+I developed these cases as part BUAD 425: Data Analysis for Decision Making (below).
+They not only illustrate various data-analysis techniques, but also teach students to integrate data analysis with more qualitative judgements to guide decision-making.

 Please contact me directly for the associated datasets, example code, and teaching notes.